neitzert/picard/README.md

 ### ⚙️ PICARD — Protocol-Introspecting Chunk Adapter for Resilient Data ⚙️

+Picard 'makes it so', no matter what the underlying medium is.
+Doesn’t matter if it’s IRC, SMTP, IPoAC, or vibes-based quantum gossip, Picard figures it out, builds a resilient, encrypted, RWX-ready filesystem on top, and keeps it alive in harsh conditions.

 🧠 Core Philosophy
 Treat all protocols as potential storage/messaging substrates.